thomasnield/customer-wait-queue-simulation/README.md

 # Poisson Optimizer and Simulator

 Using poisson distribution to simulate staffing headcount decisions and impact on wait times.
+Blog post/video coming soon.

 ## Abstract